WangLong2k0307/CMCML/README.md

 ```

 ## Questions
-If you have any questions, please send an email to Wang Long (wanglong1327@link.tyut.edu.cn).
+If you have any questions, please send an email to Wang Long (17836201873@163.com) or Lian Tao (liantao@tyut.edu.cn).

 ## Credit
 This repository is based on [DPCML](https://github.com/statusrank/DPCML).